 Then I create a few blueprints outlining my solution.
-Whether that solution comes in the form of a website, app, or a larger centralized system that will eventually act as the core for a number of interfaces depends entirely on that client’s needs.
+Whether that solution comes in the form of a custom built website, app, or a larger centralized system that will eventually act as the core for a number of interfaces depends entirely on that client’s needs.

 So...it's more than just websites?